mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS attempts to provide some security in the face of client compromise.

-In addition, a Client should not be able to send a message to a group which appears to be from another Client with a different identity.
+In addition, a Client cannot send a message to a group which appears to be from another Client with a different identity.
 Note that if Clients from the same Member share keying material, then one will be able to impersonate another.

-Finally, Clients should not be able to perform denial of service attacks {{denial-of-service}}.
+Finally, Clients should not be able to perform DoS attacks {{denial-of-service}}.

 # Contributors